LueKely/GymCircleBackend/readme.md

   - this is where all the functions are stored for the corresponding routes

+  #### /utils

+  - functions that are spread around the code base for utility

 # Lue's guide to commit messages:

 When adding a commit message add this prefix and the a brief details of your commits for the heading.
 Then follow up with a full extent of your added feature in the body